 The Minnesota Department of Agriculture (MDA) issues two (2) permits that fall under the reporting requirements of Minnesota Statutes, Chapter 17.03, Subd.
 11a.
 These are the bulk agricultural chemical (pesticide and fertilizer products) storage permit and the chemigation permit.
-Statewide, 680 bulk agricultural chemical storage permits and 2,503 chemigation permits have been issued by the MDA.
-The one-time fee for a Bulk agricultural chemical storage permit is \$100 for a new permit.
-There is a \$50 fee when a firm substantially alters their existing permit.
+Statewide, 680 bulk agricultural chemical storage permits and 2,800 chemigation permits have been issued by the MDA.
+The one-time fee for a new bulk agricultural chemical storage permit is \$100.
+A permit is also issued when a firm substantially alters an existing permit such as adding a larger tank to the dike or adding additional dikes to the permit.
+When this occurs, there is a \$50 fee.
 The one-time fee for chemigation permits is \$250 for application of pesticide, or pesticide and fertilizer, or \$50 for fertilizer only.

-Average permit issuance times from January 1, 2015 to December 31, 2015 were three (3) days for bulk agricultural chemical storage permits and 22 days for chemigation permits.
+The average permit issuance times from January 1, 2016 to December 31, 2016 were four (4) days for bulk agricultural chemical storage permits and 11 days for chemigation permits.
 These times meet the requirements of the authorizing statute and are consistent with past performance.

-The MDA is charged with the responsibility of protecting people and the environment by ensuring agricultural chemicals are managed responsibly.
+The MDA responsible for protecting people and the environment by ensuring agricultural chemicals are managed responsibly.
 The safeguards each program provides are an important part of MDA's mission.